how to improve VO2max

 Pre-Conditioning for VO2max Training

 Mileage enables you to last through all intervals without tiring.
 A typical interval session for an intermediate/advanced runner is sandwiched by at least 2 miles of warm-up and cool-down on each end.
-Add the intervals themselves to it with recovery jogs in between and you’ll quickly accumulate 8 miles.
-If that mileage is a struggle for you as an easy run, then you can’t expect your best performance during an interval session where the intensity digs much deeper into your glycogen stores.
+Add the intervals themselves to it with recovery jogs in between, and you’ll quickly accumulate 8 miles.
+If that mileage is a struggle for you as an easy run, you can’t expect your best performance during an interval session where the intensity digs much deeper into your glycogen stores.
 Not to mention the higher mechanical impact on your tissues.

-Once you have developed a foundation of endurance and speed, you are ready for VO2max intervals.
+Once you have developed a foundation of endurance and speed, you are ready for VO2 max intervals.
 At that point, discontinue Fartleks with speed surges but continue hill sprints once a week after an easy run.

 How to Improve VO2max with Effective Workouts